damballa/abracad/README.md

 Copyright © 2013 Damballa Inc.

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under your choice of the Eclipse Public License or the Apache License, Version 2.0.